youssicode/salaty-prayer-times/README.md

 ### The Project

-- This project is about building out an app that display the islamic prayer times for a specific zone or a choosen city, based on "aladhan.com" API.
-Also it aims to help users to find and reach the nearest mosques to there actual location.
+- This project is about building out an app that provide , based on multi APIs, the Islamic prayer times for a specific location or a chosen city.
+Also it aims to help users to find and reach the nearest mosques to their actual location.

 ### Links